sgothel/gluegen/doc/GlueGen_Mapping.md

 #### *JavaCallback* Key Definition

-If no keys are defined via `JavaCallbackKey` or not manually injected using a custom `SetCallback-KeyClass`, see below, the `CallbackFunction` has global scope.
+If no keys are defined via `JavaCallbackKey` or not manually injected using a custom `Callback-KeyClass`, see below, the `CallbackFunction` has global scope.

-In case keys are defined via `JavaCallbackKey` and no manually injected custom `SetCallback-KeyClass` used, a public `SetCallback-KeyClass` is being generated covering the defined keys.
+In case keys are defined via `JavaCallbackKey` and no manually injected custom `Callback-KeyClass` used, a public `Callback-KeyClass` is being generated covering the defined keys.

 Keys allow to limit the scope, i.e. map multiple `CallbackFunction` to the different keys.